RenWro/42Berlin_Born2BeRoot/README.md

 </ul>

 #### Rocky
-Rocky Linux is the go-to choice for organizations seeking a RHEL-compatible, stable, long-term support system, particularly after the shift in CentOS's direction.

 <ul>
 <li>Overview: Rocky Linux is a relatively new distribution, created as a community-driven replacement for CentOS after Red Hat shifted CentOS to CentOS Stream.
 It is designed to be binary-compatible with Red Hat Enterprise Linux (RHEL).</li>
 <li>Package Management: Rocky Linux uses the .rpm package format, and it relies on the YUM or DNF package management systems.</li>